d3b-center/d3b-release-maker/README.md

 When you run the `release build` command:

 1. The CLI looks at the most recent git tag that looks like a Semantic Version.
-2. Then it looks for all PRs that were merged into master after that tag which do not themselves look like a release merge.
+2. Then it looks for all PRs that were merged into the default branch after that tag which do not themselves look like a release merge.
 3. Emojis at the start of the PR titles are grouped and counted according to the gitmoji emoji guide (<https://gitmoji.carloscuesta.me>).
 4. Markdown is generated with links to PRs, merge commits, and committers and is